-Cleaning with detergent wipes or pH neutral detergent, e.g. Hospec, and warm water alone is insufficient to destroy C. difficile spores.
-Following cleaning, surfaces must be disinfected with a sporicidal product, e.g. 1,000 parts per million (ppm) chlorine-based disinfectant solution, such as Milton at a dilution of 50 ml in 1 litre of cold water.
+Cleaning with detergent wipes or general purpose neutral detergent and warm water alone is insufficient to destroy C. difficile spores.
+Following cleaning, surfaces must be disinfected with a sporicidal product, e.g. 1,000 parts per million (ppm) chlorine-based disinfectant solution or equivalent product, as per manufacturer's instructions.
+Alternatively, a combined '2 in 1' detergent and chlorine-based disinfectant solution can be used.
 A fresh solution must be made up to the correct concentration every 24 hours and the solution bottle must be labelled with the date and time of mixing.